tafuti6/MBA-Admissions-A-Logistic-Regression-Approach/README.md

 One of the fun discoveries was how the inclusion of work experience added another layer to the analysis.
 While it did not show strong statistical significance, I appreciated how it reflected the multifaceted nature of an applicant's profile.
 Each variable felt like a piece of a puzzle that, when combined, could give us a clearer picture of what makes an applicant stand out.

 However, the journey was not without its challenges.
 I grappled with a significant amount of missing data, which made it tough to draw definitive conclusions.
-It was frustrating at times to see how missing values could skew the results, or even encountering errors in the codes, reminding me of the importance of comprehensive data collection.
-There were moments when I felt stuck, wondering if I was on the right path.
-Yet, those moments of doubt pushed me to dig deeper and explore alternative approaches to the analysis.
+It was frustrating at times to see how missing values could even lead to errors in the codes, and this reminds me of the importance of comprehensive data collection.
+This experience challenged me to explore alternative approaches to the analysis.

 As I wrapped up my exploration of this dataset, I felt a sense of accomplishment and a renewed appreciation for the complexity of admission decisions.
 This experience taught me that while numbers and statistics tell part of the story, there’s a human element behind every application that we should not overlook.
 I am excited to carry these insights forward and continue exploring the intricacies of data analysis in my future work.
 Thank you for being part of this journey with me!